Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 Face to face interpreting services should be considered as most suitable, given the practical requirements for women in labour.
 However, telephone based services may be able to serve a greater number of languages and be more quickly mobilised, particularly out of hours.

-All explanations given to women should be clearly documented in their records.
+All information given to women and their consent to undergo obstetric anaesthetic procedures should be clearly documented in their records.

 Complaints

-If complaints are made about aspects of care, a consultant anaesthetist should review and assess the patient’s complaint, discussing her concerns and examining her where appropriate.
-This should be documented.
+If complaints are made about anaesthetic aspects of care, a consultant or other autonomously practising anaesthetist should review and assess the patient’s complaint, discussing her concerns and examining her where appropriate.
+This should be clearly documented alongside any subsequent action taken.
 Referral for further investigations may be required.

 Complaints should be handled according to local policies.